TurnerAndrew/playwright-typescript-practice/README.md

 #### Login
 - [ ] User authentication
-    - [ ] Valid username and password logs in
+    - [x] Valid username and password logs in
-    - [ ] Invalid username does not login
+    - [x] Invalid username does not login
-        - [ ] Validate error message
+        - [x] Validate error message
-    - [ ] Valid username with invalid password does not login
+    - [x] Valid username with invalid password does not login
-    - [ ] Validate error message
+        - [x] Validate error message
+- [x] Field validation
+    - [x] Username is required
+        - [x] Error message if empty on submit
+        - [x] Login button disabled if empty
+    - [x] Password is required
+        - [x] Error message if empty on submit
-- [ ] Login validation
+        - [x] Login button disabled if empty

 #### Products
 - [ ] Add to cart functionality